saylordotorg/course_polsc302/Unit03.md

+---
+layout: default
+title: "POLSC302: Contemporary Political Thought"
+course_description: "An introductory survey of major political theory from the 18th century to the present.
+Themes include governance, property ownership and redistribution, free enterprise, individual liberty, justice, and responsibility for the common welfare."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Utilitarianism and Civil Disobedience** <span id="3"></span> *In this unit, we will examine the philosophy of utilitarianism, or the belief that governments should undertake actions that maximize benefits